 The Institute’s strategic intent is to strengthen the growth of agile, aligned and engaged leaders, who co-create innovative eco-systems and sustainable transformational societies.
 To align with this strategic intent, The Institute facilitates the holistic development of diverse leaders, incorporating excellence in the management of technology, innovation, people and systemic thinking in all of our offerings.

 The Institute was established in 2004 as a result of a decision by Warwick University to exit the education landscape in South Africa because of the then revised regulatory requirements for overseas universities in the country.
-With the support of Nelson Mandela and Dr Ben Ngubane, the Marcus family decided to continue with the work started by Warwick and as a result established what is now well known as The Da Vinci Institute for Technology Management.
+At the behest of Mr Nelson Mandela, the Marcus family decided to continue with the work started by Warwick and as a result, established what is now well known as The Da Vinci Institute for Technology Management.
 The Institute was provisionally registered with the Department of Higher Education in 2004.
-The first Chief Executive Officer, Professor Bennie Anderson, joined The Institute during 2005.
-Under his leadership The Institute received full registration and accreditation status from the Department of Higher Education and Training and the Council on Higher Education during 2006.
-The first Institutional Audit was conducted during 2006 by the Higher Education Quality Committee (HEQC).
+The first and current Chief Executive Officer, Professor Benjamin Anderson, joined The Institute in 2005.
+Under his leadership, The Institute received full registration and accreditation status from the Department of Higher Education and Training and the Council on Higher Education during 2006.

 The strategic intent of The Institute is structured in terms of its purpose, dream, principles, and brand promise as outlined below.